Updated: August 10, 2023

 Palliative care, also called comfort care, support care, or symptom management, is any care that is used specifically for improving your quality of life by relieving the pain and other symptoms associated with a serious illness or its treatment.
 It is typically thought of as something recommended when a cure is not likely, either because your treatment is no longer effective or you have stopped any treatment for your condition.

 Palliative care is not only appropriate for those with life-threatening or terminal illnesses, it is used for anyone with a serious illness that needs relief from severe pain, significant symptoms, and psychological effects associated with the illness or its treatment.
 This may include people with heart disease, kidney failure, chronic lung disease, AIDS, Alzheimer’s disease, multiple sclerosis, Huntington’s disease, Parkinson’s disease, stroke, and amyotrophic lateral sclerosis.

 Most often, palliative care for patients with a terminal illness is provided by an organization called hospice.
 Hospice specializes in all aspects of support and palliative care, including symptom control and other comfort care, individual and family counseling, support services, and spiritual guidance.

 Although you may associate palliative care with pain medications and sedation to control pain, there is much more to it.
 While controlling pain may be part of your palliative care, there are many other medical and caretaking issues that make it difficult to care for you when you have a terminal illness.
-These issues will often multiply and get worse over time.
+These issues will often multiply and get worse as conditions progress.

 Not all of these issues are easily relieved with medication and will require specific other actions on the part of your caretakers.